icon

 Before you panic, get a second opinion to make sure it's not a false positive.
 You can use free online scans, they are available from several commercial anti-virus vendors and allow you to upload and scan a file online.

-Recommended: VirusTotal (scans a file with 30+ antivirus products)
+Recommended: VirusTotal - Scan a file with 40+ antivirus products...